iblh/material-theme-docs/docs/en/config/services.md

----
-title: Services
-version: 1.4.0
-permalink: en/services
-id: 5
-lang: en
----
+# Intergrated Service

 "Material" has built in lots of Integrated Services.
-You can easily set up it.
+You can set up it easily.

 ## RSS